 Here's a video from Jerry's truck of his point of view in a convoy in Iraq:

 Jerry was in Iraq from October 2007 to May 2009.
 He found out about the opportunity driving a truck for a company in Iraq through a friend and applied online.
 He was accepted to drive a truck, but had to delay his departure for a while due to medical issues since some facilities weren't available in Iraq.
 In October, he left his home city in Canada and flew to Houston, Texas for a week of training.
 All of his expenses, from the flights to the meals for training, were paid for by the company he was hired by.
 In Houston, Jerry and the other truck drivers hired were given basic training and policy instructions, including biochemical training.
 Next, they flew to the middle East.
 Jerry flew from Houston to London, then to Dubai.
-He spent a few more days in Dubai doing additional orientation and training before being sent to Baghdad International Airport.
+He spent a few more days in Dubai doing additional training before being sent to Baghdad International Airport.

 comments powered by Disqus